Dr Jonathan Flower

 Jonathan is a Transport Planner and researcher in Centre for Transport and Society.
 He is a board member for the Transport Planning Society, creating a link between academia and practice.
 He has been building experience in automated vehicles having coordinated and designed the Human Factors VENTURER trials.
 He has also worked on CAPRI (autonomous pods project) and an Innovate UK funded project known as MultiCAV (Multi connected and autonomous vehicle) in Oxfordshire.

-His current work centres around street design and road safety, with a particular focus on side road junctions and public transport safety, through projects with the Road Safety Trust, National Institute of Health Research and High Volume Traffic.
-His research interests include Safer Systems, bus and motorcycle taxi safety in Nepal, e-scooters, disability, and what happens to users when walking and cycling infrastructure is closed.
-Jonathan also manages a large evaluation contract for the Department for Transport and a smaller one for Active Travel England.
+His current work centres around street design and road safety, with a particular focus on crossing design and public transport safety, through projects with the Transport for London, Active Travel England, Road Safety Trust, National Institute of Health Research, High Volume Traffic and FCDO's Impact Fund.
+His other research interests include Safer Systems, micromobility and inclusive design.
+Jonathan also manages a large evaluation contract for the Department for Transport.

 Jonathan previously worked in International Development where he developed approaches to programme monitoring and evaluation that were used globally in more than 2,000 programmes and 10,000 projects.